vbaconnet-ledger/developer-portal/_docs/nano-app/load.md

 ### 2.1.
 Compile your app with the --privilege option

 If you want to load and delete the app directly from the container image.
-You need to compile the application using this command:
+You need to compile the application, in the source file of your application, using this command:

 ```bash
 $ sudo docker run --rm -ti -v "/dev/bus/usb:/dev/bus/usb" -v "$(realpath .):/app" --privileged ledger-app-builder:latest